 This is Brisbane!
 Queensland, Australia

+and welcome to Watchwords.
 This site is about writers, readers, artists, filmmakers and our beautiful City of Brisbane.

 FIND OUT WHAT'S ON IN BRISBANE RIGHT NOW!

 THIS PAGE CONTAINS QUICKLISTS

 FOR EVENTS HAPPENING IN BRISBANE AND QUEENSLAND FOR THE CURRENT UPDATE, AS WELL AS OPPORTUNITIES AND COMPETITIONS FOR WRITERS, READERS, ILLUSTRATORS, PERFORMANCE WRITERS AND FILMMAKERS!